itzg/docker-minecraft-server/README.md

 Unless you're on a home/private LAN, you should [enable TLS access](https://docs.docker.com/articles/https/).

-## EULA Support

-Mojang now requires accepting the [Minecraft EULA](https://account.mojang.com/documents/minecraft_eula).
-To accept add

-        -e EULA=TRUE

-such as

-        docker run -d -it -e EULA=TRUE -p 25565:25565 --name mc itzg/minecraft-server

-## Timezone Configuration

-You can configure the timezone to match yours by setting the `TZ` environment variable:

-        -e TZ=Europe/London

-such as:

-        docker run -d -it -e TZ=Europe/London -p 25565:25565 --name mc itzg/minecraft-server

-Or mounting `/etc/timezone` as readonly (not supported on Windows):

-        -v /etc/timezone:/etc/timezone:ro

-such as:

-        docker run -d -it -v /etc/timezone:/etc/timezone:ro -p 25565:25565 --name mc itzg/minecraft-server

 ## Data Directory

 Everything the container manages is located under the **container's** `/data` path, as shown here: